norulshahlam/spring-jwt2/README.md

     spring.jpa.hibernate.ddl-auto=create
     spring.sql.init.mode=always

-### configure servlet context
+### Configure servlet context

     server.servlet.context-path=/jwt

-### test initial data in browser /api/getUsers
+### Test initial data in browser /api/getUsers

-  On any browser, go to: localhost:8081/api/users
+- On any browser, go to: localhost:8081/api/users

-  since we use spring security dependency, it will secure by default. on runtime, it will generate default password.  use 'user' as your default username. if success, u will be able to see all users
+Since we use spring security dependency, it will secure by default. on runtime, it will generate default password.  use 'user' as your default username. if success, u will be able to see all users

-### test initial data in db
+### Test initial data in db

-`run mysql in cli using docker`
+- Run mysql in cli using docker
   docker exec -it localhost bash

-`connect to mysql`
+- Connect to mysql
   mysql -u admin -proot

-`test`
+- Test
 	use mydb;
 	show tables;
   select * from user;
   select * from role;
   select * from user_roles;

-`stop & remove all running proceses`
+- Stop & remove all running proceses
 	docker rm $(docker ps -a -q) -f